dalejrodriguez/secure-inline-scan-examples/container-image/README.md

 A few notes:

-*This is the current workaround, please reach out to your Sales Engineer for assistance with this container.

 *Secure Api Token is your API Token within Sysdig, under your user profile.

 ## Deploying and using sysdig-cli-scanner